diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Related Products
 ----------------

-Displays related products of a product.
+This portlet displays related products of a product.

 Title
     The title of the portlet.